· Museum of Anthropology and Ethnography of the University of Turin; CSA – Centre for African Studies, Turin

 Publications / other resources

-- A “dialogical” catalogue of the exhibition, distributed to schools and the visiting public, gathers and compares the scientific description of museum objects (partially reproduced and adapted from the main catalogue) with quotations from the “narrative routes” conceived and developed by the mediators, therefore highlighting the intercultural nature of the project.
+– a “dialogical” catalogue of the exhibition, distributed to schools and the visiting public, gathers and compares the scientific description of museum objects (partially reproduced and adapted from the main catalogue) with quotations from the “narrative trails” conceived and developed by the mediators, therefore highlighting the intercultural nature of the project

 CSA – Centro Piemontese di Studi Africani